 String is a list of character codes representing the same text as Atom.
 Each of the arguments may be a variable, but not both.
-When String is bound to an character code list describing an integer and Atom is a variable Atom will be unified with the integer value described by String (e.g. 'name (N, "300"), 400 is N + 100' succeeds).
+When String is bound to an character code list describing an integer and Atom is a variable Atom will be unified with the integer value described by String (e.g., 'name (N, "300"), 400 is N + 100' succeeds).
+New code should consider using the ISO predicates atom_codes/2 or number_codes/2.